 The second year focuses primarily on open surgical skills and endourology/laparoscopy.
 A six-month block of time allows time in an outpatient elective setting of the resident’s choice along with ample room to complete one or more research projects.

 One goal of the six-month outpatient block is to hone outpatient urology skills and to explore specific interest areas within urology.

 Another is for the resident to be able to complete a research project during this block and submit the work for regional or national presentation and ultimately publication.

-During the third year, residents function at Chief Resident levels at Children’s Medical Center and Baylor University Medical Center at Dallas, performing a variety of complex procedures.
+During the third year, residents function at the Chief Resident level at Children’s Medical Center, performing a variety of complex procedures.
 Third-year residents also serve as senior residents at Parkland Memorial Hospital and the Dallas VA Hospital.

 At the fourth year/Chief Resident level, Chief Residents direct the urology services at Parkland, Clements University Hospital (six months), and the Dallas VA Hospital, making many major management decisions.
 These rotations are intense operating experiences under the supervision of faculty.